AriIris/LinuxEasyCommandCenter/README.md

 This script was developed on Linux Mint 20.2 with Python3.
 After unpacking the zip file go to the directory and edit the .py file and put your password in the line 'put your password here'.
-Then you can run the scipt by typing at the $ python3 LinuxEasyCommandCenter
+Then you can run the scipt by typing at the $ python3 LinuxEasyCommandCenter.py